Skip to content

 Modern design Arched bridges at Elizabeth Quay marina

 It is located just beside the city centre and the Swan River.
-It is considered a hot spot for Perth nightlife and there, you can dine on everything from gourmet burgers and pizza to succulent seafood specialities.
+It is considered a hot spot for Perth nightlife, and you can dine on everything from gourmet burgers and pizza to succulent seafood specialities.

-It is also a perfect place for kids where they can ride the antique carousel, devour tangy gelato, and frolic around the fountains at the BHP Water Park.
-There are outdoor sculptures and art installations adorning the Public Art Walk and the Bell Tower.
-It is a nice place for a romantic dinner with a view of the city and the ferry boats on the Swan River.
+It is also a perfect place for kids to ride the antique carousel, devour tangy gelato, and frolic around the fountains at BHP Water Park.
+Outdoor sculptures and installations adorn the Public Art Walk and the Bell Tower.
+It is an excellent place for a romantic dinner with a view of the city and the ferry boats on the Swan River.

 Margaret River